planetshell/salarypredictionportfolio/README.md

 Combining data from train_feature.csv and train_salaries.csv, we get following raw dataframe
 <img src="images/salary_dataset.png" width = 600, height = 200>

-The feature and target variables were identified as follows:
+The feature variables were identified as follows:
+- CompanyID
+- Degree
+- Major
+- milesFromMetroplis

-- Features( CompanyID, Degree, Major, milesFromMetroplis, yearsExperience)
+- yearsExperience)

+The target variable was identified as follows:
-- Target(Salary)
+- Salary

 ### 2.2 Clean Data
 The data cleaning process reveal the following results: